icprog/sc_pwm/README.rst

 :Maintainer: Synapticon
 :Description: SOMANET version of the original XMOS Symmetrical PWM module

-:Description: The Pulse Width Modulation(PWM) components generates a synatrical PWM signal.
-NOTE: Only for use with SOMANET system from Syanpaticon
+:Description: The Pulse Width Modulation(PWM) components generates a symmetrical PWM signal.
+NOTE: Only for use with SOMANET system from Synapticon

 Key Features
 ============